romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 For the sample application, I chose [fastify](https://www.fastify.io/) as a server framework because it is easier to set up (async error handling out of the box, unlike express), has more concise syntax for routes, and it includes a very nice utility for testing out of the box.
-Of course, you can use `Orchid ORM` with your favorite framework.
+Of course, you can use `Orchid ORM` with any other framework.

 ## setup Orchid ORM